 Things to do in Crescent Beach, FL

 Spread out like a half-moon bay, Crescent Beach is the top local beach for residents and travelers alike.
 To the north, you’ll find St. Augustine Beach, a sprawling 2-mile stretch of sand complete with a historic pier.
-It draws in the crowds, leaving a more tranquil experience for those choosing to spend the day here.
+As it’s one of the most popular St. Augustine day trips, this famed beach draws in the crowds, leaving a more tranquil experience for those choosing to spend the day on Crescent Beach.

 The Anastasia Island beach comes complete with convenient parking, just steps away from the shore.
 From your car, you’ll walk through a lush park.
 This is another fun place to hang out, especially for families or couples looking for a cute picnic spot.
 Visitors will have quick access to the beach’s public restrooms along with several gazebos for a shady lunch.